ibm-cloud-docs/vmware/vmware-vsphere-6-getting-started.md

   * **VLAN ID (Optional):** The VLAN ID for vMotion traffic (1101 for our example).
 The VLAN ID will allow VMware to tag the traffic for the specific VLAN.
   * Select **Use this port group for vMotion**.
 6. Click **Next**.
 7. Enter a **Portable IP address** for the VLAN.
-(You can get the port IP address from the SoftLayer portal, **Network > IP Management > VLANs**.
+(You can get the port IP address from the control portal, **Network > IP Management > VLANs**.
 Select the correct VLAN and under **Subnets** you will see a portable IP address range.
 If you have no available Portable IP Address or if you have exhausted your current pool please follow the steps in the section 'Order Private Subnets / IP Addresses ' to order additional Portable IP address
 8. Click **Next** and then **Finish** to complete.

 Use the following steps to create a Port Group for VM data traffic.